 Yasaman Aryani and Monireh Arabshahi, were originally sentenced to 16 years in prison, while a third, Mojgan Keshavarz, was been sentenced to 23 years and six months in prison in July 2019.

-Three women’s rights activists in Iran, Monireh Arabshahi, Yasaman Aryani and Mojgan Keshavarz have been detained since April 2019.
-They were arrested for a video of them on a train on International Women’s Day without head scarfs, distributing flowers to female passengers and expressing their hopes for women’s rights in Iran.
+Yasaman Aryani, her mother Monireh Arabshahi, and Mojgan Keshavarz were detained since April 2019.
+They were arrested for a video of them on a train on International Women’s Day in 2019 without head scarfs, distributing flowers to female passengers and expressing their hopes for women’s rights in Iran.

 Following their arrests, they were held in prolonged solitary confinement, which violates the absolute prohibition on torture and other cruel, inhumane and degrading treatment under international law, and pressured to appear before a camera, “confessing” that foreign elements were behind their activism against forced veiling and “repenting” their actions.

 Take urgent action calling on the Head of the Judiciary Ebrahim Raisi to release these courageous activists and stop criminalising women human rights defenders.